dhruvparmar2310/Iphone/README.md

 # Iphone-6 Screen Design

 Hello everyone, here you can find iphone-6 screen design using html and css.
-There is also one click event to turn on and off phone screen using Js.
+There is also one click event to turn on and off phone screen using JQuery.

 # Source Code & Features which you can Add :